37Rb/php-hledger/README.md

 Installs [HLedger](https://hledger.org/) as a Composer dependency and provides a PHP API to easily use it from your app.

+This package uses [shell_exec](https://www.php.net/manual/en/function.shell-exec.php) and therefore shell_exec must be enabled in your server.

 ## Install

 Add to composer.json